-When an ordinance, put to a vote for final passage, fails to pass, and a motion is made to reconsider, the vote on such motion shall not be taken within 24 hours thereafter.
+When an ordinance, put to a vote for final passage, fails to pass, and a motion is made to

 Section 7.09.
 Signing of Ordinances and Resolutions

 All ordinances and resolutions shall be approved as to form by the City Attorney prior to signature by the Mayor and attestation by the City Clerk within five days after adoption, but failure to so sign and attest shall not affect the validity of such ordinance or resolution.